School House takes you through the story of the government’s grammar school plans so far.

-Today, Prime Minister Theresa May announced plans to call a general election on the 8 June, potentially throwing the proposal of new grammar schools back into the air.
+On the 18 April, Prime Minister Theresa May announced plans to call a general election on the 8 June, potentially throwing the proposal of new grammar schools back into the air.

 Jeremy Corbyn vowed to make reversing Theresa May’s plans for new grammar schools his top priority if he became prime minister.
 His party believes that grammar schools will segregate children in the country, providing a privileged education for a few and a second-class education for the rest.